kh-ryu/ngram/README.md

 3. End range of search in the format of "endBook,endChapter,endVerse"
 4. Word or phrase that you want to search

-If you need information about input argument, use `./ngram -help`.
+If you need information about input argument, use `./ngram -h`.
 You can have the Book Name, Chapter number, and verse number in [here](https://www.gutenberg.org/files/10/10-h/10-h.htm#The_First_Book_of_Samuel)

 After computing the frequency of given word/phrase in given range,